NeuroLang/NeuroLang/neurolang/utils/server/README.md

 $ python -m neurolang.utils.server.app
 ```
 executed from the root directory of the Neurolang project.

+You can specify some command line options to the `neuro-server` executable.
+Notably, `--port` lets you specify the port on which the tornado server will listen, while `--data-dir` lets you specify the directory where downloaded datasets (Neurosynth, etc.) will be stored.

+Run `neuro-server --help` for a full list of options.

 To serve the frontend application, run the following commands to install the required libraries and start a development server :